wgmyers/mal/impls/ruby-wgm/NOTES.md

 ## Step 2

-We have it working.
-Some problems have arisen.
+We nearly have it working.

+What works: simple invocations of (SYM INT1 INT2)

+What doesn't: nested invocation.

+Problems discovered: We only handle integers at the moment, as our parser does not recognise decimal points.
+This is obviously rubbish and needs fixing.

 ## Step 1